-Who can I speak to about my water and sewer bill?
+Who can I speak to about my water and wastewater bill?

-If you have questions about your water and sewer bill, please contact Customer Service.
+If you have questions about your water and wastewater bill, please contact Customer Service.

-What information is on my water and sewer bill?
+What information is on my water and wastewater bill?

-Your water and sewer bill contains several important pieces of information (see an example water and sewer bill).
+Your water and wastewater bill contains several important pieces of information.
+View this Sample Bill for an explanation of each section.

 What does DEP do to ensure that my bill is accurate?